Q. T. Marshall: All Elite Wrestling (2019–2023)

 In 2019, Marshall joined All Elite Wrestling (AEW) as a wrestler and associate producer.
 He made his AEW in-ring debut teaming with Peter Avalon on AEW Dark, losing to Dustin Rhodes and Sonny Kiss.
 He later debuted on the main show, AEW Dynamite, teaming with Alex Reynolds and John Silver, losing to Trent, Chuck Taylor and Orange Cassidy.
+From December 2019 to March 2021, Marshell joined Cody Rhodes' stable The Nightmare Family.
+He usually teamed with Dustin Rhodes as "The Natural Nightmares".
+In May 2020, Marshall began a romantic storyline with Allie, as she accompanied him to the ring for his match to Brandi Rhodes and Dustin Rhodes’s behest.